 In both natural and urban environments, climate and weather conditions can contribute in large part to variations in water quality.
-During this deployment it was evident that many of the changes in Leary's Brook water quality are related to intermittent precipitation events and small climatic changes of the seasons.
+Being an urban stream surrounded by developed land however, it is usually the case that observed and recorded changes in Leary's Brook water quality are related to anthropogenic disturbances or effects.

-Precipitation and runoff events during the deployment period led to related increases in stage, which thus influenced the values of turbidity, pH, specific conductance, and TDS.
+Precipitation and runoff events during the deployment period led to expected increases in stage, which thus influenced the values of turbidity, pH, specific conductance, and TDS.
 Also, when ambient air temperatures increased there were correspondingly warmer water temperatures, which in turn decreased the amount of dissolved oxygen in the water.

-During this deployment period the median water temperature at the Leary's Brook station was 4.06°C.
+During this deployment period the median water temperature at the Leary's Brook station was 0.78°C.

-The median pH value for Leary's Brook Station was 6.90 (pH units).
+The median pH value for Leary's Brook Station was 6.65 (pH units).
 The pH level usually decreases at this station during rainfall events and increases during dry periods.

-Conductivity had a median value of 503.0 $\mu\text{S}/\text{cm}$.
-The maximum conductivity was 6715.9 $\mu\text{S}/\text{cm}$.
-At this time of year, when road salt is used regularly, conductivity usually increases rapidly in Leary's Brook as runoff carries salt laden water into the brook.
+Conductivity had a median value of 1083.9 $\mu\text{S}/\text{cm}$.
+The maximum conductivity was 10841.0 $\mu\text{S}/\text{cm}$.
+At this time of year, when road salt is applied liberally, conductivity usually is at its highest in Leary's Brook during the early stages of runoff events.

-Dissolved Oxygen at Leary's Brook had a median of 96.0 %Sat and 12.65 mg/L during the deployment period.
-Reductions in DO (mg/L and % Sat) correspond with increases in water temperatures.
-DO levels remained above the "CCME Guideline for the Protection of Early Life Stages" throughout the deployment period.
+Dissolved Oxygen at Leary's Brook had a median of 97.0 %Sat and 13.78 mg/L during the deployment period.
+Small reductions in DO (mg/L and % Sat) correspond with increases in water temperatures.
+DO levels were above the "CCME Guideline for the Protection of Early Life Stages" throughout the deployment period.